 If we are unable to meet the conditions provided under the CEFFs, we may not be able to issue any portion of the shares potentially available for issuance for future financings, subject to the terms and conditions of the CEFFs.
+Moreover, even if we are able to issue shares, if the VWAP of our common stock during any CEFF draw is at or near the minimum price requirement, we may be unable to realize the full dollar value potentially available under each CEFF.
 Kingsbridge has the right under certain circumstances to terminate the CEFFs, including in the event of a material adverse event.
 In addition, even if we meet all conditions provided under the CEFFs, we are dependent upon the financial ability of Kingsbridge to perform its obligations and purchase shares of our common stock under the CEFFs.
 Any inability on our part to use at least one of the CEFFs or any failure by Kingsbridge to perform its obligations under the CEFFs could have a material adverse effect upon us.